DataBooth/horse-logic/docs/background_info.md

 ### Follow-up questions

 1. How long will each experiment last (duration) e.g. minutes, hours, days?
 2. Do you want to keep a record of each run (even if it "fails")?
+What about if power fails (e.g. have a partial record)?
 3. How frequently (typically) will each observation occur?
 How many sensors / components to each observation (same timestamp?)
 4. What are the details of the hardware interface (when available)?
 5. How many data points per second (per sensor) do you expect to collect? i.e. estimate of data size per experiment